 Assessment

-Assessment will involve a 10 minute presentation plus a 10 minute question and answer session.
+Assessment for this module comprises a 10 minute presentation plus a 10 minute question and answer session.

 Content